redhat-openstack/openstack-puppet-modules/CONTRIBUTING.markdown

 ### Syntax and Style Tests

-The test suite will run [Puppet Lint](http://puppet-lint.com/) and [Puppet Syntax](https://github.com/gds-operations/puppet-syntax) to check various syntax and style things.
-You can run these locally with:
+We use [Puppet Lint](http://puppet-lint.com/) and [Puppet Syntax](https://github.com/gds-operations/puppet-syntax) to validate the module's syntax and style.

 ```ShellSession
 [~/puppet-opendaylight]$ bundle exec rake lint